stanac/ArgoStore/docs/docs/index.md

     details: The the most deployed DB in the world
   - title: Stores data as JSON using JSON1
     details: With full LINQ support
-  - title: Multitenant support out of the box
+  - title: Not yet stable
-    details: And much more...
+    details: Work in progress...
 footer: MIT Licensed
 ---